 How to make Beet Kvass!
 An Eastern European probiotic drink made with fresh beets, sea salt and water.
 Full of healthy probiotics from Lacto-fermentation, these good bacteria heal the gut and support immunity.
-(Allow two weeks for fermentation- or see notes how to speed up this process.)

 How to Make Beet Kvass!
 A sparkly Ukrainian probiotic drink made with beets, sea salt and water.
 Full of healthy probiotics from the Lacto-fermentation, Beet Kvass is believed to help boost immunity.
 It tastes slightly sweet, tangy, earthy and salty- but in a good way!
 With just 10 minutes of hands-on time,it is so simple- just let mother nature take its course.
 (Allow 2 weeks for fermentation- see notes for speeding up this process.)

-Here is a fun little recipe I’ve been playing around with for years now.
-Beet Kvass!
+Here is a fun little recipe I’ve been playing around with for years now- Beet Kvass!
 Beet kvass is a fermented probiotic drink that hails from Eastern Europe that is tangy, earthy, salty and slightly sweet from the beets.
-Full of gut healthy probiotics, it’s a simple way to add diversity to our microbiome and in turn support our immune system.
+Full of gut-healthy probiotics, it’s a simple way to add diversity to our microbiome and, in turn, support our immune system.

 Why you’ll love Beet Kvass

-• Easy to make– takes 15 minutes of hands on time before letting mother nature take its course!
+• Easy to make– takes 15 minutes of hands-on time before letting mother nature take its course!

 • Made with simple ingredients– just beets, salt and water!